-Saltwater fishing spoons and spinners are metal lures fitted with a rear-mounted hook - either a single or a treble, that attract fish through visual and vibrational stimulation.
+Saltwater fishing spoons and spinners are shiny metal lures fitted with a rear-mounted hook - either a single or a treble - that attract fish by flashing and vibrating as they're drawn through the water.

-These lures are equally at home being cast from the shore or drfiting boat, or trolled astern of a boat underway.
+These lures are equally at home being cast from the shore or drifting boat, or trolled astern of a boat underway.

-OK, the smallest of spinners won't be very effective as a trolling lure except when fishing for the humble (but succulent) atlantic mackerel, but a large spoon - fished deep on downrigger or planer gear - will be just the thing for a wahoo.
+OK, the smallest of spinners won't be very effective as a trolling lure except when fishing for the humble (but succulent) atlantic mackerel, but a large spoon - fished deep on downrigger or planer gear - will be just the thing for larger ocean predators.

 A metal blade is attached - usually by one end only - to the bar.
 As the spinner is drawn through the water the blade spins rapidly around the bar, flashing and emitting vibrations as it does so.

-Spinners are really intended for casting - not used as trolling lures - but for small fish, particularly mackerel, they work well.
+Spinners are really intended for casting - not used as trolling lures - but for small fish, particularly mackerel, they can work well when towed slowly astern.

-The one shown here is something of a classic - a Mepps spinner.
+The one shown here is something of a classic - the Mepps Aglia Original Plain Spinner.

-It doesn't spin rapidly - although it may rotate occasionally - but wobbles and flutters in the water, sending out pulsating vibrations.
+They don't spin rapidly - although they may rotate occasionally - but perform in a much more restrained manner, wobbling and fluttering in the water, sending out pulsating vibrations and penetrating flashes.

 It seems that other fish know that it's reserved for mackerel - I've never caught anything else on them.